 - The type of people we need to include in the sample

-If, on the other hand, the focus is on customer retention, we need to target our customers to take a pulse on our brand and understand their likelihood to defect our brand or buy more of it when faced with price changes.
+On the other hand, if the focus is on customer retention, we need to target customers.
+The goal is to take a pulse on the brand and understand their likelihood to defect or buy more when faced with price changes.

 At the same time, I’d also recommend including non-customers, if the budget allows it.
 The goal is to monitor competitor activity and have a reference point to gauge our performance.